Simplicius, Faustinus and Beatrix: Legend

 Divine punishment soon overtook the accuser Lucretius, who at a feast was mocking the folly of the martyrs.
 A small child cried out, "Thou hast committed murder and hast taken unjust possession of land.
-Thou art a slave of the devil".
-The angry citizens grabbed and tortured Lucretius for three hours, eventually throwing him into a bottomless pit.
+Thou art a slave of the devil."
+And the devil at once took possession of him and tortured him for three hours, eventually throwing him into a bottomless pit.
 The terror of those present was so great that they became Christians.
 This is the story of the legend.
 Trustworthy Acts concerning the history of the two brothers and sister are no longer in existence.

 Veneration

 Of these martyrs, apart from their names, nothing is known except that they were buried on July 29 in the Cemetery of Generosa on the Via Portuensis.
 Their feast day is thus July 29.
 Because of the extremely limited knowledge about them, they are no longer included in the General Roman Calendar, but, since they are included in the Roman Martyrology, they continue to be officially venerated and may be included in local liturgical calendars.
-From the time of the Tridentine Calendar until 1969, the General Roman Calendar included a commemoration of them within the liturgy of Saint Martha on July 29.
+From the time of the Tridentine calendar until 1969, the General Roman Calendar included a commemoration of them within the liturgy of Saint Martha on July 29.

-Pope Leo II (682-683) translated their relics to a church which he had built in Rome in honor of Santa Bibiana.
+Pope Leo II (682–683) translated their relics to a church which he had built in Rome in honor of Santa Bibiana.
 Later the greater part of the relics of the martyrs were taken to the Church of Santa Maria Maggiore.

 The Benedictine Sisters of Perpetual Adoration have relics purported to be those of Saint Beatrice at their monastery in Clyde, Missouri, where a wax effigy of the saint lies in a glass case.